2025-2026 FB Record

 In the NCAA Semi-Final, Lester injured his knee early in the game, after scoring 10 of Iowa's first 12 points.
 He did not return and Iowa fell to eventual NCAA champion Louisville 80-72.
 Overall, Iowa was 15-1 with Lester fully in the lineup and 8-9 in his absence.

 After leading the Hawkeyes to the Final Four, Olson's Iowa teams made the next three NCAA Tournaments, advancing to the Sweet Sixteen in 1983, his final season at Iowa.
 Nicknamed "The House That Lute Built", Carver-Hawkeye Arena, a facility Olson had envisioned for the future of the University, opened on January 5, 1983 against Michigan State.
 Iowa had played in the antiquated Iowa Fieldhouse.
-After the season, Olson left Iowa for the University of Arizona.
+After the season (compiling a 7-3 record at Carver), he left Iowa for the University of Arizona.
 He won an NCAA National Championship with the Wildcats in 1997.

 Born 9/22/1934 and died on 8/27/2020 at the age of 85.